Retrofit Existing Project

 If your project already has a Makefile, you have two options:

 1. Merge targets.
-Add DevRail’s public targets (lint, format, test, security, scan, docs, check, install-hooks) to your existing Makefile.
+Add DevRail’s public targets (lint, format, test, security, scan, docs, changelog, check, install-hooks) to your existing Makefile.
 Keep your existing targets alongside them.

 2. Replace.
 If your existing Makefile only has basic targets, replace it entirely with the DevRail Makefile.